junxit/us-congress-bills-117/bill.md

     - **(B)** *Report* Not later than 1 year after the date of enactment of this Act, the organization charged with carrying out the study under subparagraph (A) shall publish the results of its evaluation, including a recommendation for the appropriate balance between fellowships, traineeships, and other funding models.
   - **(4)** *Fellowships and Traineeships for Early-Career AI Researchers*
     - **(A)** *Artificial intelligence traineeships*
-      - **(i)** *In general* The Director of the National Science Foundation shall award grants to institutions of higher education to establish traineeship programs for graduate students who pursue artificial intelligence-related research leading to a masters or doctorate degree by providing funding and other assistance, and by providing graduate students opportunities for research experiences in government or industry related to the students’ artificial intelligence studies.
+      - **(i)** *In general* The Director shall award grants to institutions of higher education to establish traineeship programs for graduate students who pursue artificial intelligence-related research leading to a masters or doctorate degree by providing funding and other assistance, and by providing graduate students opportunities for research experiences in government or industry related to the students’ artificial intelligence studies.
       - **(ii)** *Use of funds* A institution of higher education shall use grant funds provided under clause (i) for the purposes of—
         - **(I)** providing traineeships to students who are pursuing research in artificial intelligence leading to a masters or doctorate degree;
         - **(II)** paying tuition and fees for students receiving traineeships;